johsteffens/beth/doc/bcore/btcl.md

-# BTCL - Beth Text Constructive Language
+# BTCL - Beth Text-based Constructive Language

 ## What it is